vonfalk/storm-javavis/doc/index.md

 In this example, we use a language extension that allows creating presentation slides in a declarative manner.
-This extension is not a part of Basic Storm, it is implemented as a language extension that is included with the `use present;` statement on the first line.
+This extension is not a part of Basic Storm, it is implemented as a language extension that is included with the `use presentation;` statement on the first line.
 The language extension adds a `presentation`-block declares functions that create presentation.
 This presentation is then used inside the `main` function to show the presentation.
 The example also shows that the language extension is able to execute arbitrary Storm code in most locations by creating a random